OBrown92/LX_Lcd_Vario/README.md

 LX_Lcd_Vario lx;
 ```
 Take a look in the example Sketch.
-### Library
-I first want to write a universal library for the PCF8576 but it turned out that the displays are very various designed.
-I will extract the main parts later and put them online.

-The library is now optimized for the LX Lcd Display.
-It works with a **buffer** and a **show()** function.
-Every segment you want to show must be put in a buffer.
-Thats important because some segements share the same byte and have to combined via _bitwise or_ before write them to the display, otherwise you override the value old value.
 ### Mapping
 The LCD_VARIO_mapping.h file took me much time to figure out.
 The mapping of every segment is organized in a 2D Array and sorted in groups of elements.
 Every Segment consists of three fields.
 The *first* field describes which controller is responsible for the segment.
 The *second* field is the pointer and the *third* is the actually data.
 #### Functions